lbryio/lbry-desktop/README.md

 Double click the installed application to interact with the LBRY network.

 ## Running from Source
 *OUR BUILD SETUP IS UNDER ACTIVE DEVELOPMENT AS WE MAKE CHANGES TO SUPPORT ACCESSING THIS APP FROM A WEB BROWSER.
-CHECK THE package.json FOR STARTUP SCRIPTS.
+CHECK THE `package.json` FOR STARTUP SCRIPTS.
 WE WILL BE BACK TO NORMAL SOON.
 SORRY FOR SHOUTING*

+If you continue to have any issues, feel free to email me at sean@lbry.io, or tweet at me https://twitter.com/seanyesmunt.

 #### Prerequisites